 In most cases, overbooking is the reason why passengers are bumped off flights.

-According to EU Regulation 261, if you are bumped from a flight, you can claim denied boarding compensation from Flybe.
+According to EC 261, if this happens, you can claim denied boarding compensation from Flybe.

-The only additional determinant for compensation eligibility is that you were denied boarding against your will.
+The only additional condition is that you were denied boarding against your will.
 If you give up your seat when approached with an offer from the airline, you may get certain perks, but you would not be entitled to compensation.

 The autumn of 2018 saw a steep decrease in Flybe’s share value and as a result, Flybe announced it was in the process of holding talks about selling the business.

-The overall score of Flybe is 5/10.
-This Skytrax rating is based on passengers’ inflight comfort, the quality of customer service and the overall value for money.
+According to the rating in Skytrax, a website for reviewing airlines, Flybe has an overall score of 6/10.
+However, there are only 4 reviews so far, based on passengers’ inflight comfort, the quality of customer service and the value for money.

 If you experience any problems when flying with Flybe, we will help you claim your flight delay or cancelled flight compensation.